-There are 2 salmon farms within this designated shellfish area.
-Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with these salmon farms.
-Therefore, they are unlikely to be affecting shellfish water quality in this shellfish area.
+There is 1 marine finfish farm within 5 kilometres of this designated shellfish area.
+Monitoring does not indicate any water quality issues which are likely to be associated with this finfish farm and the WFD status of the water bodies within which the farms are located is 'high'.
+Therefore this finfish farm is unlikely to be affecting shellfish water quality in this shellfish area.